cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.link/README.md

 1. If using the LINK sample compile and deploy the COBOL programs EC01 and EDUCHAN, and either define PROGRAM definitions or enable program autoinstall.

 1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.

+### Project com.ibm.cicsdev.link

+* LinkProg1 - A class that demonstrates linking to the COBOL application EC01 using a COMMAREA
+* LinkProg2 - A class that demonstrates linking to the COBOL application EDUPGM using a COMMAREA mapped using a JZOS generated record
+* LinkProg3 - A class that demonstrates linking to COBOL application EDUCHAN using channels and containers
+* LinkProgCommon - Super class used to provide common service for the LinkProg samples
+* LinkServerEduchan - A Java version of the EDUCHAN COBOL program used as the back-end to LinkProg3